thibaud-rohmer/PhotoShow/docker/README.md

 ### Remove container

-PhotoShow container can be removed with:
+Previous PhotoShow container can be removed with:

 ```bash
 docker rm photoshow_1